sunilaryal/sunilaryal.github.io/_pages/about.md

 Recent updates
 ----------------------
+* Apr 2021: A paper accepted at the 2021 International Joint Conference on Neural Networks (IJCNN 2021).
+* Feb 2021: A paper accepted for publication in the PeerJ Computer Scinence Journal.
+Congratulaions and thanks to Dr. Chiranjibi Sitaula for leading the work.
 * Jan 2021: Received an approximately $5000 research grant from the Deakin University SEBE Faculty under the Peer-Reviewed ECR Support Scheme 2021 (PRESS2021).
 * Jan 2021: Invited to serve as a topic editor for the MDPI journal of Applied System Innovation (ASI).
 * Jan 2021: My first PhD student graduated, congratulations to Dr Chiranjibi Sitaula.